MacPaw/Notarized/README.md

 ## How it works

 KISS.
-Application traverses `/Applications` folder and ivokes `spctl -a -v <path>` on every app found.
+Application traverses `/Applications` folder and ivokes `spctl -a -v <path>` on every non-appstore app found.

 ## Screenshots